What's your astrological sign?Level: Pre-Intermediate

 - Cindy the Leo

 How to do the lessons:

 - Come back to this page.

 - Watch the video with English Subtitles.
 Use the Pause button.
 People speak fast!

 What's your astrological sign?

 This is the most adjective-rich lesson in Real English®, providing us with ordinary vocabulary which is rarely found in beginner lessons.
 This is one reason why this lesson begins with 3 pages of vocabulary illustrations.

-adjectives such as "ostentatious", for example (to take the most extreme example used in this lesson).
+There's nothing complicated or esoteric about adjectives such as "ostentatious", for example (to take the most extreme example used in this lesson).
 Ordinary Americans and British people use it as part of their everyday speech.
 The trick (for us) is to come up with a picture and a text which illustrates its meaning, allowing students to make the connection to their native language and that used by the people they meet here.

 Concerning astrology, not many people we met seemed to take it seriously, except for enthusiasts like Jenny in Exercise 14.
 On the other hand, almost everyone in English-speaking countries is interested in their "star sign".
 It has proved to be an interesting vehicle for the vocabulary it elicits.